This article is based on the author’s 2021 APHA conference presentation.

 You are cordially invited to our annual meeting on Saturday, January 28, 2023, 2 p.m.
 (EST) to conduct APHA’s business and celebrate excellence in printing history.
 As in recent years, our 2023 annual meeting will be virtual.
 [Read more]

-The American Printing History Association (APHA) is currently accepting applications for the 2020 Mark Samuels Lasner Fellowship in Printing History for the study of printing history.
+The American Printing History Association (APHA) is accepting applications for the 2023 Mark Samuels Lasner Fellowship in Printing History.
 An award of up to $2,000 is available for research in any area of the history of printing, including all the arts and technologies relevant to printing, the book arts, and letter forms.
 [Read more]

 Hello, I’m a grad student studying for my MLIS and taking a class called the history of the book.
 I’m in Boston so was not able to travel to your recent conference.
 There were several session papers mentioned on your conference website that would be great to read for a research project I’m working on.
 [Read more]

 The American Printing History Association invites submissions for the next issue of its peer-reviewed journal Printing History.
 Seeking to represent the discussions begun at its recent conference in LA, “Making Artistic Noise: Printing and Social Activism from the 1960s to the Present,” this issue will feature articles from conference presenters and panelists.
 Research and comments from the wider community are welcome.
 [Read more]

 Can you help me find a reference for the statement that the first school of printing in the U.S. was in New Harmony, Indiana, beginning in 1826.
 This statement occurs without a reference in an article, “The Old Printing Office in New Harmony,” (Indiana Magazine of History, vol, 33, issue 4, Dec.
 1937, page 431.)
 The article can be downloaded from https://scholarworks.iu.edu/journals/index.php/imh/issue/view/813.
 Thank you. —Clark Kimberling